 This photo, near the top of Cone Peak in the Ventana Wilderness, was taken in 2006 atop a rock where I was able to get fairly close to the cones.

-Bristlecone fir (also called Santa Lucia fir), occurs only in a few, small locations in the Santa Lucia Range near the central California coast.
+Santa Lucia fir (also called bristlecone fir), occurs only in a few, small locations in the Santa Lucia Range near the central California coast.
 It can reach 100 feet or more in height, and usually occurs singly or in small groups on relatively rugged terrain between 2,000 and 5,000 feet.
 Bristlecone fir may associate with several oaks, ponderosa, Coulter, and sugar pines, madrone, Douglas-fir, and incense-cedar.
 Rainfall at some locations may reach 100 inches.

 Unique cones have bracts that can extend out from the cone for two inches.
 Like all firs, cones grow upright, at the top of the tree.